ncatlab/nlab-content/pages/3/1/8/7/17813/content.md

 The following says that the $L_\infty$-cyclification from prop.  \ref{Cyclification}
-indeed does model correspond to the topological cyclification from prop. \ref{CorrectReductionOnTopologicalSpaces}.
+indeed does model the topological cyclification from prop. \ref{CorrectReductionOnTopologicalSpaces}.